-When you own and operate your own law firm, it’s not enough to be a great attorney — you also need financial, marketing, management, HR, and even sales skills in order to run a successful small business.
+When you own and operate your own law firm, it’s not enough to be a great attorney — you also need financial, marketing, management, HR, and even sales skills in order to run a successful small firm like a business.
+If you want to intimately understand how to grow a law firm, it’s vital that you put the right relationships, legal technology, and practices into place.
 Unless you managed to pick up a business degree on your way to your J.D., there’s a lot you’ll need to brush up on in order to successfully scale your law firm.

 There’s plenty of merit to figuring things out as you go along, but when your growing law firm is at stake, it’s essential that you do everything in your power to prevent costly mistakes and minimize your firm’s liability.
 From conducting market and financial research to protecting yourself from potential lawsuits and compliance violations, we’ve covered the basics you’ll need to start planning your law firm’s expansion.

-Writing a Growth Strategy for Your Law Firm
+Writing a Growth Strategy for How to Grow a Law Firm

 Before you take any decisive steps toward expansion, you’ll need to gather information to make sure your growth strategy can sustain your business.

 Your law firm’s growth plan should look a lot like a business plan.
 This means it should include similar sections covering your mission and goals, an analysis of the market, financial projections, an organizational overview, and a business development or marketing plan.

 Even if you completed your company’s initial launch without a business plan, it’s worth pausing to create one before attempting to scale.
 According to a 2010 study by Palo Alto Software and the University of Oregon (the most recent on the topic), 64% of entrepreneurs with a business plan had managed to grow their business, compared to just 43% of those without.